trender2.png

 Old Left Menu: Profile section of trender.ai

-Design to Hold records
+💭 Design Pattern to Hold records?

 So we ask ourselves, how do other sales apps design for data records?
 Tables!